abbas-taher/the-7-ways-wordcount-apache-spark-snippets/README.md

                                .map(ws => (ws._1,ws._2.size))
      wcounts2.collect.foreach(println)

 This example is similar to the first example.
-They only differ in the usage of groupBy command which generates a key/value pair that contains the word as a key and the sequence of the same word as a value.
+The two only differ in the usage of groupBy operation which generates a key/value pair that contains the word as a key and a sequence of the same word repeated as a value.
 Then a new key/value pair is produced that uses the sequence size as a count of the occurrence of the word.
-It is important to note that the filter predicate is applied on each word and only the words that satisfy the condition are passed to groupBy operation.
+It is important to note that the filter function (predicate) is applied on each word and only the words that satisfy the condition are passed to the groupBy operation.

 ## Example 3: Word Count Using Dataframes, Rows and groupBy